multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 ```

 Using `cmds` or `wait` lets me almost fully avoid using `sleep()` as
 the sole way for deciding when tests can be run.
-But out laziness,
+But out of laziness,
 there are some exceptions.
 For example I haven't yet figured out a CLI
 or `curl` based way to test for when Oracle is ready so I just `await
 new Promise(r => setTimeout(r, 60_000))`; i.e. [wait one